Stochastic portfolio theory with price impact

-We have now found a representation for the wealth equation that doesn't involve integrals against $Q_i$ or $J_i$.
-As such we are able to use equation \eqref{eqn:wealth_smooth} to continuously extend the wealth equation to continuous semimartingale strategies $Q$.
-Then, reversing the above integration by parts and chain rule computations using It\^o's formula, leads us to the general wealth dynamics, which we state in the following proposition.
+We have now found a representation for the wealth equation that does not involve integrals against $Q_i$ or $J_i$.
+As such, we are able to continuously extend equation \eqref{eqn:wealth_smooth} to self-financing continuous semimartingale strategies $Q$.
+Then, reversing the above integration by parts and chain rule computations using It\^o's formula leads us to the general wealth dynamics, which we state in the following proposition.
 The proof of this proposition is contained in Appendix~\ref{app:wealth_proofs}.

-\begin{prop}[Wealth equation] Let $Q$ be a continuous semimartingale holdings process and suppose the investor has initial wealth $w = W^Q(0) > 0$.
-The the impact process $I$ of \eqref{eqn:impact} is also a continuous semimartingale and for $T \geq 0$ the investor's wealth is given by
+\begin{prop}[Wealth equation] Let $Q$ be a self-financing continuous semimartingale holdings process and suppose the investor has initial wealth $w = W^Q(0) > 0$.
+Then the impact process $I$ of \eqref{eqn:impact} is also a continuous semimartingale and for $T \geq 0$ the investor's wealth is given by